 A handful of your atoms may have been used in one of the very first molecules of DNA at the birth of life on Earth.

 Others may have been used in one of the mandibles of a five-eyed Opabinia regalis, a tiny three-inch predator during the Cambrian Explosion.

 Image credit: Dotted Yeti / Shutterstock

 Others may have been part of both the muscle tissue of a Tyrannosaurus, and of its prey.

-One thing we know for sure though is that your carbon atoms were very recently part of a plant, probably corn or wheat.
-It pulled carbon dioxide molecules floating in the air and by using the Sun’s light as a catalyst, the green cells of the plant combined them into a long carbohydrate molecule.
+One thing we know for sure though is that your carbon atoms were very recently part of a plant, and considering our modern diet, it was probably corn or wheat.
+It pulled carbon dioxide molecules floating in the air and using the Sun’s light as a catalyst, the green cells of the plant combined them into a long carbohydrate molecule.
 You recently ate it as part of bread, corn starch, or sugar.

 You might have seen a diagram of the water cycle like the one below in school, but what it doesn’t make clear is the scale of this process.
 Water is exchanged across the entire surface of the Earth, for billions of years at a time.

 Your atoms might have been a wave that pushed Christopher Columbus’ Santa Maria across the the Atlantic, or an avalanche that toppled one of Hannibal’s elephants down the Alps, or part of the iceberg that sank the Titanic.

 The water cycle.
 Image credit: NASA